Rome Travel Guide

 Overview

-The capital city of Italy, Rome is affectionately called the “Eternal City” due to the wealth of culture and history within its walls.
+The capital city of Italy, Rome, is affectionately called the “Eternal City” due to the wealth of culture and history within its walls.
 Once the seat of the Roman Empire, today it still remains one of the world’s most important cities, with various attractions from heritage sites to shopping and dining.

 As the saying goes, all roads lead to Rome, and when you get here you’ll definitely find something for you.
+Explore our curated list of “Things to do in Rome” and uncover the treasures of this timeless destination.

 Top Attractions in Rome